 Do you think it makes for a better living environment, working environment, or family situation when we are critical of each other?

-Healthy, happy individuals will want to instill beliefs into their future generations that support positive growth, overall well-being, confidence, self-respect, and self-reliance, etc. It does not serve our well-being to be surrounded by a family or social group that have low self-esteem and little self-respect!
+Healthy, happy individuals will want to instill beliefs into their future generations that support positive growth, overall well-being, confidence, self-respect, and self-reliance, etc. It does not serve our well-being to be surrounded by a family or social group that has low self-esteem and little self-respect!

 My current situation is stressful.
 What can I do to help myself?